Common Questions about Vacation Rental Homes

 - We accept all major credit cards, and charge a deposit of 50% of the total rental upon booking, with the full payment due 30 days prior to check-in.
 The deposit amount is fully refundable due to cancellation up to 30 days prior to check-in.
 After this cancellation period expires, all payments are non-refundable.

 - When do I get paid for reservations?

 - We pay owners once a month.
-Expect to receive an owner statement and a direct deposit to your bank account within eight business days after the end each month.
+Expect to receive an owner statement via email, and a bank check for your rental income via mail shortly after the end of each month.
 This statement and deposit will cover all guests that check-out during that month.
 If you have a guest crossing over one month to the next, the payment for that reservation falls in the month they check-out.

 - What if I already had bookings made on my property?

 - No problem, My 2nd Home will charge a reduced rate of 20% if you would like us to manage those guests (i.e. additional collections, customer service, check-ins, check-outs, scheduling cleaning, etc.).
 We will work with you to get all the details we need and we will fully manage these bookings for you just like any booking we made.
 We will need to collect the cleaning fee from the owner as well as taxes to remit assuming those amounts have already been paid.
 If not, we can collect on any amounts outstanding as well.
 If you wish to manage the guest, we will block those bookings off in our calendar and no charges will apply.